CodeJugalbandi/Paradigms/melodies/ControlFlowAndDataFlow/FizzBuzz/ReadMe.md

 **KRISHNA** Although APL *executes* from right to left, the correct way to read the above expression is "the 20 reshape of the negative 3 take of ('' 'Fizz').
 The same way as one would say "f of g of x" for (f g x).
 If an expression gets too long to read it that way comfortably, one should probably break it up.

 **KRISHNA** So...
 I start with a 2-element array containing an empty vector and 'Fizz'.
-The operation ```¯3↑``` creates an array of size 3 on the left with empty vectors (a positive ```3↑``` would add trailing items).
-The result is passed to ```20⍴``` is applied to the result, repeating the 3-element vector until it fills an array of size 20.
+The operation ```¯3↑``` creates an array of size 3, adding an empty vector on the left (a positive ```3↑``` would add a trailing item). ```20⍴``` is applied to the result, repeating the 3-element vector until it fills an array of size 20.
 Now, I can write and immediately apply an anonymous function to combine sequences of length 3 and 5 by inserting a ```,¨```(catenate each) between the lists:

 ```apl
     {(⍵⍴¯3↑'' 'fizz') ,¨ (⍵⍴¯5↑'' 'buzz')} 20
      fizz    buzz  fizz      fizz  buzz    fizz      fizzbuzz      fizz    buzz
 ```
-**KRISHNA** The curly braces ```{}``` enclose a function body, within which ```⍵``` (omega is the last letter in the greek alphabet) refers to the right argument.
-If there was a left argument, it would be ```⍺``` (alpha).
+**KRISHNA** The curly braces ```{}``` define a function body, within which ```⍵``` refers to the right argument.
+If there was a left argument, it would be ```⍺``` (alpha and omega are the first and last letters of the Greek alphabet).
 Due to the order of execution, the rightmost set of parentheses are redundant, but have been added for symmetry.

 **KRISHNA** Moving on to part 1, we are now supposed to include the underlying number.
-At this point, it starts to feel more natural to an APL user to take as input an array of integers (which could be a contiguous range, but could also be ANY set of integers), and replace some of them with text.
+For this case, I think it feels more natural to an APL user to take as input an array of integers (which could be a contiguous range, but could also be ANY set of integers), and replace some of them with text.
 To illustrate, I will start by defining an array which I will call ```input```:

 ```apl
     ⎕←input←⍳20 ⍝ iota (Index generator) produces the first 20 integers